 Get your first look at the comprehensive DMV.com Practice Test by taking a quick, FREE Sample Test.
 All of the questions you see are very similar to those you will find on Exam Day.
 So, register for a sample practice test online right now to preview the full Practice Test and gauge your AZ road rules knowledge.

 Since the Arizona Driver Handbook is a long read, we’ve taken the time to simplify the most important topics found on the AZ written driver exam, including:

 - Rules for turning and driving in inclement weather conditions

 To pass the Arizona written drivers exam, you have to know your road rules, and the only way to accomplish this is to study in the most efficient manner possible.
 Start off with the Arizona Driver’s Manual.
 You’ll find every vital traffic law and roadway regulation within its pages.
 Then, hone your knowledge with DMV.com’s comprehensive study resource – the Practice Test and Study Guide package.

 These driver education study guide covers all of the most important sections on drivers licenses, from traffic laws to signs, signals, vehicle operation procedures and more – and everything is presented in a simply state manner, so you’ll have no problem remembering all the key facts for the written drivers test.
-And, don’t forget the online practice driving test.
+And, don’t forget the practice driving test.
 You’ll have unlimited access to practice questions that are modeled after the official exam.
 What better way to reinforce your driving knowledge?